-B. Summary based on the portrait of my comfort zone (50 min.)
+B. Summary based on the portrait of my comfort zone (30 min)

 - 1. Explain to the students that they'll now review their progress in the program, by reflecting on the changes in their comfort zone, fear zone and possibility zone. - 2.
-Ask them to turn to the My possibility zone page in their Handy student guide and answer the questions individually.
+Ask them to turn to the My possibility zone page in their Handy student guide and answer the following two questions individually. - For each category of strategies, identify two ways that you have implemented so far that have helped you expand your comfort zone. - Outside of this new comfort zone, add a third way that you would like to experiment with to continue the work you have started.

 - 3. Go around to each student to make sure they answered all the questions.
 As needed, ask the other students to make suggestions. - 4.
 Explain that this portrait will be used during the parent-child meeting.
 So, it will be important to bring their Handy student guide to that meeting. - 5.
 Tell them this exercise will help them see how far they've come.
-This will be the topic of the next discussion.
+This will be the topic of the next discussion. - 6.

-- 6. Tell the students you are starting the recording (don't forget to bring a cell phone or a recorder). - 7.
 Sum up by asking the students the following questions.

-For program evaluation purposes, it's important to ask all the questions, although the students aren't all required to answer each one. - Which tools or information do you find most useful? - Which strategies do you apply in your daily life? - What things are you proud of? - What changes have you noticed in the way you deal with anxiety-provoking situations? - Name three program activities you liked and three you liked less. - Name a strength or accomplishment you noticed in another group member. - How has your relationship with your parents changed? - Have you noticed any changes in your parents? - Do you have any suggestions or comments for ways to improve the program? - How do you see yourself after the program? - 8.
-Tell the students you are stopping the recording.
+- Which tools or information do you find most useful? - Which strategies do you apply in your daily life? - What things are you proud of? - What changes have you noticed in the way you deal with anxiety-provoking situations? - Name three program activities you liked and three you liked less. - Name a strength or accomplishment you noticed in another group member. - How has your relationship with your parents changed? - Have you noticed any changes in your parents? - How do you see yourself after the program?

 C. What next?
-Placing inukshuks along your path (30 min.)
+Placing inukshuks along your path (20 min)

-- 1. Explain to the students what inukshuks are. - "Inukshuks are placed throughout the Arctic landscape and act as "helpers" for the Inuit.
-Among their many practical functions, they are used as navigation and hunting aids, as coordination points, as indicators of all kinds and as message centres (for example, to mark a food cache) (Hallendy, 2015)." - 2.
-Referring to the last question in the previous review about the post-program period, tell the students they're going to do an exercise to prepare for the more challenging times ahead.
+1. Explain to the students what inukshuks are.

+"Inukshuks are placed throughout the Arctic landscape and act as "helpers" for the Inuit.
+Among their many practical functions, they are used as navigation and hunting aids, as coordination points, as indicators of all kinds and as message centres (for example, to mark a food cache) (Hallendy, 2015)."

+- 2. Referring to the last question in the previous review about the post-program period, tell the students they're going to do an exercise to prepare for the more challenging times ahead.
 Ask them to write down, on the inukshuk rocks in their Handy student guide, the answers to these questions: - Which of my strengths can I rely on? - Which mindfulness exercise makes me feel good? - Which emotion regulation strategy? - When I find myself avoiding a certain situation, what saying can I repeat to myself? - Who makes me feel good and could support me if I needed it? - What place or activity makes me feel good? - 3.
 Then ask the students, from among the inspirational sayings in their Handy student guide, to choose five that inspire courage and compassion and that can serve as beacons on their journey, much like an inukshuk. - 4.
 Then ask them to copy these sayings into their agenda.
-These sayings are there to remind them of the tools they've learned, the courage they've gained to take things one step at a time, to face their fears, and to ask for help when they need it.
+These sayings are there to remind them of the tools they've learned, the courage they've gained to take things one step at a time, to face their fears, and to ask for help when they need it. - 5.
+Take a few minutes to congratulate each student and to tell the group how much you enjoyed your experience together. - 6.
+Ask them each to share with the group why their chosen saying resonates with them.
+You can now conclude the program at your personal preference and with your heart.